 The VARK results indicate a ‘rule of thumb’ and should not be rigidly applied.
-Remember that the questionnaire is not intended to ‘box’ respondents into a mindset that they have been ‘diagnosed’.
-Rather, it is designed to initiate discussion about, and reflection upon, learning preferences- metacognition.
+The questionnaire is not intended to ‘box’ you into a mindset that you have been ‘diagnosed’.
+Rather, it is designed to initiate discussion about, and reflection upon, your learning preferences – metacognition.

 Pay particular attention to zero scores on any mode and even more attention to them if the total number of responses is high.
 Zero scores in a profile are unusual and the person will often have an interesting story to tell.
 Zero does not mean they cannot use the strategies associated with that mode, only that it is not their preferred method of study.

 - Preferences are not the same as strengths.

 - If you have completed the questionnaire with empathy you will have indicated the preferences of others – not your own learning preferences.
 Go back and do it for yourself.

 - Your VARK scores indicate how you prefer to learn.
 The four scores may not indicate how you teach, train, or work with others!

 - Preferences may be masked by life and work experiences.